-The Benton School District will afford the same services and educational opportunities to homeless children as are afforded to non-homeless children.
+The Centerpoint School District will afford the same services and educational opportunities to homeless children as are afforded to non-homeless children.
 The Superintendent or his/her designee shall appoint an appropriate staff person to be the local educational agency (LEA) liaison for homeless children and youth whose responsibilities shall include, but are not limited to:

-- Receive appropriate time and training in order to carry out the duties required by law and this policy; - Coordinate and collaborate with the State Coordinator, community, and school personnel responsible for education and related services to homeless children and youths; - Ensure that school personnel receive Professional development and other support regarding their duties and responsibilities for homeless youths; - Ensure that unaccompanied homeless youths: - Are enrolled in school; - Have opportunities to meet the same challenging State academic standards as other children and youths; and - Are informed of their status as independent students under the Higher Education Act of 1965 and that they may obtain assistance from the LEA liaison to receive verification of such status for purposes of the Free Application for Federal Student Aid; - Ensure that public notice of the educational rights of the homeless children and youths is disseminated in locations frequented by parents or guardians of such youth, and unaccompanied homeless youths, including schools, shelters, public libraries, and soup kitchens, in a manner and form that is easily understandable.
+- receiving appropriate time and training in order to carry out the duties required by law and this policy; - coordinating and collaborating with the State Coordinator, community, and school personnel responsible for education and related services to homeless children and youths; - ensuring that school personnel receive professional development and other support regarding their duties and responsibilities for homeless youths; - ensuring that unaccompanied homeless youths: - are enrolled in school; - have opportunities to meet the same challenging State academic standards as other children and youths; and - are informed of their status as independent students under the Higher Education Act of 1965 and that they may obtain assistance from the LEA liaison to receive verification of such status for purposes of the Free Application for Federal Student Aid; - ensuring that public notice of the educational rights of the homeless children and youths is disseminated in locations frequented by parents or guardians of such youth, and unaccompanied homeless youths, including schools, shelters, public libraries, and soup kitchens, in a manner and form that is easily understandable.